mgoessen/tails-workshop/tails.md

 [^OnionBug]: <https://redmine.tails.boum.org/code/issues/16993>

-Try to that for every website you have opened, you will notice for every website/tab, you are using a different path, and a different location.
+Try to do that for every website you have opened, you will notice for every website/tab, you are using a different path, and a different location.
 The first node stays the same for all along the duration for security reasons[^guard].
 You can also change the path used to connect to a given website using the *«New circuit for this site»* button.
 That way, a given website is unable to see that **you** are browsing it, which can be useful if you want to browse it to look for documents without revealing that **you** or your new agency is actually browsing it.

 [^guard]: See <https://2019.www.torproject.org/docs/faq.html#EntryGuards>.